Skip to contents

 2) Animas River (San Juan River to Estes Arroyo) - NM-2403.A_00

 We can also identify the HUC-12s for each segment.
-This information will help us build our Water Quality Portal query to find results for the segements of interest plus other nearby waterbodies.
+This information will help us build our Water Quality Portal query to find results for the segments of interest plus other nearby water bodies.
 The HUC-12s are 140801050505 (San Juan River) and 140801041006 (Animas River).

 Data Retrieval - Water Chemistry